Making the Most Out of Your Ecommerce Ad Budget: Cross-Channel Advertising

 Cart abandonment rate: If you run an online store, an important metric to track is your abandoned cart rate.
 This refers to the number of visitors who leave behind items in their cart during checkout compared to the number of visitors who actually complete a purchase.
 Measuring this rate can help you implement effective retargeting campaigns to recover those carts.

 As you track your campaigns, you'll be able to extract a lot of data about each one's performance.
-But the most important step isn't merely tracking your data; it's about turning that data into actionable insights that will guide and inform your next business decisions.
+The most important step isn't merely tracking your data; it's about turning that data into actionable insights that will guide and inform your next business decisions.

 Google has shared a framework for marketers who want to turn their data into valuable insights, including knowing what to pay attention to and how to make sense of the numbers and graphs you'll be seeing as you measure your channels.

-In the previous point, we said to turn data into insights.
-Now, the final step is to turn those insights into actionable steps.
+We said to turn data into insights; the final step is to turn those insights into actions.
 Armed with rich insights about your customers and campaigns, you’ll be able to adjust your future marketing efforts more effectively.

 Use the insights you gleaned from top-performing and even low-performing posts and campaigns to help you accomplish a number of business goals, like generating demand for products and services, increasing your website traffic, or getting more click-throughs on your emails.

-As a small business owner, note that this skill may take some time to develop — but you’ll get better the more you do it.
+As a brand, note that this skill may take some time to develop — but you’ll get better the more you do it.
 This is where constant experimentation comes in.
-But the best way to experiment is to experiment with the right data.
+The best way to experiment is to experiment with the right data.